Digitalizing origin data exchanges: the latest work from the WCO

 29 October 2024

 Two models for the exchange of CO data were examined, namely, the Push Model and the Pull Model.
 In the Push Model, after the CO is issued, the exporting country’s authority transfers the CO data to the importing country’s authority.
 This allows the importing country to receive the CO data almost in real time and in advance of the claiming of the origin-based treatment process (i.e. import clearance).
 In contrast, the Pull Model requires that the importing country’s authority initiate access to the CO data from the exporting country’s outbound gateway, normally during the claiming of the origin-based treatment.
-Currently, most data exchanges for the CO are implemented using the Push Model, and the IWG did not observe any fully automated Pull Model practice in use.
+Currently, most data exchanges for COs are implemented using the Push Model, and the IWG did not observe any fully automated Pull Model practice in use.

-During the second phase of the project, the IWG will focus on developing the legal framework and compliance, as well as the technological requirements and specifications of the Push Model for the CO.
+During the second phase of the project, the IWG will focus on developing the legal framework and compliance, as well as the technological requirements and specifications of the Push Model for COs.
 The project is expected to be completed by the end of 2024, so as to allow the results to be presented to the 43rd Session of the TCRO in February 2025 for discussion, and then to the Permanent Technical Committee and the Council for approval.

 More information